nuzillard/KnapsackSearch/README.md

 into another .sdf file in which the calculated values replace the supposedly experimental ones.

 The python scripts `smi2ACD.py` and `CNMR_predict.py` may be used independently for other purposes.
-Note that `smi2ACD.py` assigns `99.99` as the experimental chemical shift value of all carbon atoms.
+Note that `smi2ACD.py` assigns 99.99 as the experimental chemical shift value of all carbon atoms.
-More realistic values, from nmrshiftdb2, may be obtained by action of 'addnmrsdb.py' on an SD file.
+More realistic values, from nmrshiftdb2, may be obtained by action of 'addnmrsdb.py' on a .sdf file.

 The combination of KnapsackSearch (`process.py`) and `fakeACD.py` produces .sdf files that can be processed by `CNMR_predict.py`.
 The resulting files contain